 Old School SEO

 So, as you would expect, Google’s ranking algorithm is and has been for most of 2012 the focus of an enormous amount of banter, debate, research, and testing.
 Look, until 2012, most SEO practices revolved around keywords, backlinks, and domain names.
-There were just four basic rules that internet marketers followed in promoting a web site:
+There were just four basic rules as per FireRock Marketing that internet marketers followed in promoting a web site:

 - Get a domain name that matches your chosen search term exactly.